crustio/Crust-Grants-Program/crust-grants-terms-and-conditions.md

 If You are submitting an application for a Grant, You represent and warrant that:

--   each of the following statements is true and accurate and all of the information You provided was and shall remain true and complete;
+-   Each of the following statements is true and accurate and all of the information You provided was and shall remain true and complete;
 -   If You are registering on behalf of a legal entity, such legal entity is duly organized and validly existing under the applicable laws of the jurisdiction of its organization and you are duly authorized by such legal entity to act on its behalf;
 -   You are of legal age to form a binding contract;
 -   You have the right, full power and authority to enter into these Terms and Conditions, to exercise your rights and perform your obligations under these Terms and Conditions and in doing so will not violate any other agreement to which You are a Party nor any laws;
--   these Terms and Conditions constitutes a legal, valid and binding obligation on You which are enforceable against You in accordance with their terms;
+-   These Terms and Conditions constitutes a legal, valid and binding obligation on You which are enforceable against You in accordance with their terms;
--   no consent, authorisation, licence or approval of or notice to any governmental authority nor your shareholders, partners, members, other record or beneficial owners or other any relevant person (as applicable) is required to authorise the execution, delivery, validity, enforceability or admissibility in evidence of the performance by You of your obligations under these Terms and Conditions;
+-   No consent, authorisation, licence or approval of or notice to any governmental authority nor your shareholders, partners, members, other record or beneficial owners or other any relevant person (as applicable) is required to authorise the execution, delivery, validity, enforceability or admissibility in evidence of the performance by You of your obligations under these Terms and Conditions;
 -   You are not a citizen of, or resident in or located in, or incorporated or otherwise :
-    1.  listed on any of the following lists (each a Sanctions List): the Consolidated United Nations Security Council Sanctions List; the Specially Designated Nationals and Blocked Persons List or the Sectoral Sanctions Identification List maintained by the US Office of Foreign Assets Control (OFAC); the Consolidated List of Persons, Groups and Entities subject to EU Financial Sanctions; the Consolidated List of Financial Sanctions Targets or List of persons subject to restrictive measures in view of Russia's actions destabilising the situation in Ukraine, maintained by the UK Treasury; the Singapore Financial Action Task Force on Money Laundering（FATF）Satement; or any similar list maintained by, or public announcement of sanctions made by, any other Sanctions Authority (as defined below);
+    1. Listed on any of the following lists (each a Sanctions List): the Consolidated United Nations Security Council Sanctions List; the Specially Designated Nationals and Blocked Persons List or the Sectoral Sanctions Identification List maintained by the US Office of Foreign Assets Control (OFAC); the Consolidated List of Persons, Groups and Entities subject to EU Financial Sanctions; the Consolidated List of Financial Sanctions Targets or List of persons subject to restrictive measures in view of Russia's actions destabilising the situation in Ukraine, maintained by the UK Treasury; the Singapore Financial Action Task Force on Money Laundering（FATF）Satement; or any similar list maintained by, or public announcement of sanctions made by, any other Sanctions Authority (as defined below);
-    2.  owned or controlled by, or acting on behalf of or for the benefit of, any person on a Sanctions List;
+    2. Owned or controlled by, or acting on behalf of or for the benefit of, any person on a Sanctions List;
-    3.  located in, resident in or incorporated under the laws of (as applicable) Syria, Iran, Cuba, Crimea or North Korea, or any other country or territory which, after the Effective Date, becomes the target of such comprehensive, country-wide or territory-wide Sanctions (as defined below) as currently apply to the aforementioned territories; or
+    3. Located in, resident in or incorporated under the laws of (as applicable) Syria, Iran, Cuba, Crimea or North Korea, or any other country or territory which, after the Effective Date, becomes the target of such comprehensive, country-wide or territory-wide Sanctions (as defined below) as currently apply to the aforementioned territories; or
-    4.  the target of any sanctions laws, regulations, embargoes or restrictive measures (Sanctions), as amended from time to time, administered, enacted or enforced by: the United Nations, the United States, the European Union, the United Kingdom, Singapore or the respective Governmental Authorities and agencies of any of the foregoing responsible for administering, enacting or enforcing Sanctions, including without limitation, OFAC, the US Department of State, the United Kingdom Treasury or the SECO (Sanctions Authority), Singapore, MAS.
+    4. The target of any sanctions laws, regulations, embargoes or restrictive measures (Sanctions), as amended from time to time, administered, enacted or enforced by: the United Nations, the United States, the European Union, the United Kingdom, Singapore or the respective Governmental Authorities and agencies of any of the foregoing responsible for administering, enacting or enforcing Sanctions, including without limitation, OFAC, the US Department of State, the United Kingdom Treasury or the SECO (Sanctions Authority), Singapore, MAS.

 -   You will comply with any laws applicable to Your software (built based upon the Crust Network) and not engage in any illegal activities.
 In particular, You will not use the Crust Network to facilitate infringement of any third party intellectual property rights or data privacy rights.